NotSoOld/OpenGPSS/manuals/Manual.md

 Every condition is an expression with boolean (or something which can be converted to boolean) result; every result can be an expression.
 Condition and result are separated by comma, pairs are separated by "|".
 If no condition succeeds, function will return 0 (if you need to override default behaviour, it's recommended to leave final pair as *"1, value_to_return_if_every_condition_fails"*, so it will be always returned if every other condition failed).

-Function also can have some parameters which values will be put to condition and result expression when function will be called.
+Function also can have some arguments which values will be put to condition expressions and result expressions when function is called.
 Please **do not** name parameters as your system variables, etc., because then they will be overwritten by function parameters.
 (But names like "p1" are allowed, even if function uses expressions like "xact.p1".)

 Simpliest example of "abs" implementation:
 ```